soheibthriber/langchain/lessons/02_prompt_patterns/README.md

 ### graph.json (GraphJSON v1.1)

-Contains execution data for all three prompt strategies:
+Contains execution data for all three independent prompt strategies:

-- **Nodes**: Three prompt templates + LLM + parser
+- **Nodes**: Three prompt templates + three LLMs + three parsers (9 total)
-- **Events**: Timing data for each strategy execution
+- **Events**: Timing data for each strategy's complete chain execution
 - **Artifacts**:
   - Each prompt: template, resolved prompt, strategy type
-  - LLM: inputs from all strategies, combined output, model info
+  - Each LLM: individual inputs, outputs, model info for each strategy
-  - Parser: final processed results
+  - Each parser: individual processed results for direct comparison

 ### Viewer Visualization

 In the course viewer, you'll see:
-- Three prompt nodes showing different templates
-- Runtime content: original templates and resolved prompts
-- LLM node displaying model info and combined processing
+- Three separate chains running in parallel
+- Each chain shows: Prompt → LLM → Parser flow
+- Runtime content for each individual strategy execution
-- Clear flow showing how strategies feed into the same model
+- Clear comparison of how each strategy processes the same question
+- Individual timing and output data for each approach

 ## Key Concepts